hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Insert uses fwdLinks to ignore cells with =expressions which dont depend on other cells.
 This speeds up insert op a lot for spreadhsheets with lot of (millions)  =expressions which are independent.
 Similar stratergy also added to delete rows/cols logic.

+TODO:LATER: cell address ranges as lists for python functions.

+TODO:LATER: Date related functions

+## thoughts behind this program

+Have a simple commandline program which allows one to store roughly structured data including calculations in a secure manner, which also allows one to identify when corruption occurs and or unauthorised modifications have been done.

+Explore any ideas that may pop up when trying to implement a spreadsheet just like that on the go like

+	authenticated encryption.

+	sparse data structure based memory storage

+	windowed lazy/deffered cached evaluations, triggered when a cell or its dependent cells become visible

+	using recursion limit exception to implement a optimistic multipass oppurtunistic eval logic for resolving deep chaining, while still error tagging loops.

+		optimistic and oppurtunistic - go ahead inspite of exceptions, evaluating what ever can be at any given tiem.

+		multiplass - eval cells with deep chaining in steps where required, caching and reusing results as they become available.

+	using forward and reverse dependency lists and use same to optimise edit/modify(insert/del) operations on spreadsheet.

+	table/matrix view of fixed size cells with overflowing of contents into adjacent cells from display perspective.

+	adjust cell addresses in =expressions during copy-paste or insert/delete operations.

+	parse tokens and expressions.

+	tab completion of file paths, curses again, escape to shell from within, constrain python functions and allow use of cells, ...

+	speed is not the goal, while still being sufficiently usable, in the middle of exploring the above

+Also scratch my immidiate itch of wanting a sufficiently sane and easy program given that libreoffice crashing left/right/center on me on a chromebook and the commandline sc also crashing once in a while, thus setting up the stage and giving me a reason to explore.

 ## Vasudhaiva Kutumbakam (the World is One Family)